AtumaDavid/Complex-Blog/Readme.md

 - The route handler can now access the authenticated user's information via req.user
 - The route handler processes the request and sends a response
 - For subsequent requests, the client continues to include the token in the header

+## To Work on

+- Block user afte being inactive for 30days